From glass boxes to basement renovations: a guide to house extension design ideas

-There are a huge range of extension options that can be tailored for any home improvement project.
-However, the key to creating a truly modern and light-filled living space lies in the careful choice of architectural glazing, with high performance values to ensure a comfortable environment throughout the year and minimal sightlines so as not to impede the flow of natural light.
+There is a huge range of extension options that can be tailored for any home improvement project.
+However, the key to creating a truly modern and light-filled living space lies in the careful choice of architectural glazing, with high-performance values to ensure a comfortable environment throughout the year and minimal sightlines so as not to impede the flow of natural light.

 For more information on planning permission and building requirements, you can read our technical article here.

 Latest posts by Lucy Thompson (see all)

 - The ARES Auto Rising Electric Rooflight System - January 27, 2021